Servebolt/servebolt-optimizer/Readme.txt

 * Added ```wp servebolt cache purge queue trash``` to the WP CLI to purge old items from the queue
 * Changed Database Migrations to work with own version control, unlinking from the plugin version number.
 * Added LIMIT to garbage collection query.
-* Slight change to the logic for cach purging to improve payload checking.
+* Slight change to the logic for cache purging to improve payload checking.
 * Moved action_scheduler filters to only be implemented if action_scheduler is installed.
-* Fixed bug in WP Rocket compatability.
+* Fixed bug in WP Rocket compatibility.
 * Fixed a few typo's.
-* Added existance checking of API error messages.
+* Added existence checking of API error messages.
-* Fixed cache headers errros on RSS feeds.
+* Fixed cache headers errors on RSS feeds.

 = 3.5.10 =
 * Added LIMIT to garbage collection query.